bookdown/bookdown.github.io/_bookdown/book/advanced/styles.md

         font-family: sans-serif;
     }

-Then edit the `head.php` override template to add a link to the stylesheet.
-The file will look something like this:
+Then edit the `{$REPO}/_bookdown/templates/head.php` [override template](./templates.html) file to add a link to the stylesheet.

+The file will end up looking something like this:

     <head>
         <title><?php echo $this->page->getTitle(); ?></title>